GoodbyteCo/quinnpollock.net/projects/_posts/2020-02-23-WetsuwetenSupport.md

 ## Letters to the Editor

-Send a letter to the Queen's Jounral [here](mailto:journal_editors@ams.queensu.ca?subject=Letter%20to%20the%20editors)
+Send a letter to the Queen's Journal [here](mailto:journal_editors@ams.queensu.ca?subject=Letter%20to%20the%20editors)

 Send a letter to the Kingston Whig [here](mailto:whig.local@sunmedia.ca?subject=Letter%20to%20the%20editors)